m-sperlich/digital_twin_db/README.md

 - Direct downloads with temporary URLs

 **Configuration**:
-See [S3 Integration Guide](docs/supabase/s3-integration.md) for setup instructions (only needed if using point clouds).
+See the Edge Functions in `docker/volumes/functions/` and [Deployment Guide](docs/deployment-guide.md) for S3 setup instructions (only needed if using point clouds).

 ---